jccantu8/Calculator/README.md

 Basic calculator supporting all fundamental operations i.e. +, -, *, and /.

-Also includes a delete button, opening and closing parentheses, and keyboard support.
+Also includes a delete button and keyboard support.

-Follows the traditional interpretation of PEMDAS employed from elementary to high school.
+Evaluates multiplication/division first followed by addition/subtraction.

 Also will display error(s) with entered expression.